Waga43/gd-utils-noport/README.md

 If you have not configured rclone, you can search for `rclone google drive tutorial` to complete the relevant configuration.

-If your `rclone.conf` does not have `client_id` and `client_secret`, it means that when you configure rclone, you use rclone's own client_id by default, even rclone [does not recommend this] (https://github.com /rclone/rclone/blob/8d55367a6a2f47a1be7e360a872bd7e56f4353df/docs/content/drive.md#making-your-own-client_id), because everyone shares its interface call limit, the limit may be triggered during peak usage periods.
+If your `rclone.conf` does not have `client_id` and `client_secret`, it means that when you configure rclone, you use rclone's own client_id by default, even rclone [does not recommend this](https://github.com /rclone/rclone/blob/8d55367a6a2f47a1be7e360a872bd7e56f4353df/docs/content/drive.md#making-your-own-client_id), because everyone shares its interface call limit, the limit may be triggered during peak usage periods.

 You can refer to these two articles to get your own clinet_id: [Cloudbox/wiki/Google-Drive-API-Client-ID-and-Client-Secret](https://github.com/Cloudbox/Cloudbox/wiki/Google-Drive -API-Client-ID-and-Client-Secret) and [https://p3terx.com/archives/goindex-google-drive-directory-index.html#toc_2](https://p3terx.com/archives/ Goindex-google-drive-directory-index.html#toc_2)